 Quick Guide: How to tell if you are buying genuine lamb

 True lamb will always be stamped with red ‘lamb paint’.
 These ‘lamb stamps’ serve several purposes.
 Apart from certifying the carcass is certified as lamb, they tell us the name of the abattoir where the lamb was processed, and their destination (our destination is the number included in the stamp).
-In the image below, The stamp tells us that these bodies are lamb (over mutton or hogget), the abattoir BVM (where we get much of our produce slaughtered); and the destination (us, here at Hand Sourced).
+In the image below, The stamp tells us that these bodies are lamb (over mutton or hogget), the abattoir BVM (where we had this produce slaughtered); and the destination (us, here at Hand Sourced).

 It is illegal for any abattoir in Australia to stamp mutton or hogget as lamb.
 To do so incurs substantial fines.

-All our lamb is guaranteed ‘true lamb grown by Justin and Rita Porker on their organic family farm’.
-Our mutton is grown in NSW.
-And, because we buy through only two producers, there’s no chance of us – or you – being fleeced.
+All our lamb is guaranteed true lamb grown by Justin and Rita Porker on their organic family farm.
+And, because we buy through only this producers, there’s no chance of us – or you – being fleeced.
+Single origin produce all the way.

 recently I bought lamb chops at coles supermarket. they were as tough as mutton and on closer inspection there was no evidence of a lamb stamp. presumeably I should have returned the uncooked chops for credit.
 Does lamb sold in queensland have to bear a lamb stamp?